University College Roosevelt: Academics

 UCR offers a broad Liberal Arts & Sciences programme with a foundation in academic skills.
 The students have the freedom to design their own curriculum within certain requirements; they are encouraged and to an extent required to follow classes in different disciplines.
 Courses have 21 students on average.

 After the first year, students are required to declare a major in one of the four departments: Arts & Humanities, Social Sciences, Science or (since 2019) Engineering.
-An interdepartmental major, combining two ore more departments is also possible.
+An interdepartmental major, combining two or more departments is also possible.
 Within this curriculum, UCR also offers two special programs: Music Performance, in which students can combine academic studies with performance courses in music, and the Pre-Medical programme, in which students can combine biomedical and life science courses, allowing them to continue their studies in a medical Master course in the Netherlands.

 After three years of successful study at UCR, students are awarded an Utrecht University Honors Bachelor of Arts or Bachelor of Science degree, depending on their chosen major.

 Admissions

 The university admits 200 students each academic year from about 500-600 applications received.
 Approximately half of the students come from the Netherlands while the others hail from all over the world.
-The tuition fee for European students is set at € 3,750 for the 2022-2023 academic year, while that of International students is set at € 9,450.
+The tuition fee for European students is set at €3,750 for the 2022–2023 academic year, while that of International students is set at €9,450.